Virginia Car Accident Lawyer - Injury Attorneys

 Many accident victims that have taken a “wait and see” approach to find out the hard way that there are STRICT time limitations for bringing a Virginia car accident injury claim.
 As time goes by and injuries have not gotten any better, victims then seek help for chronic pain or mounting hospital bills.
 If you wait too long, the door to justice is closed forever.

 In Virginia, you typically must file a Virginia car accident lawsuit with the court within two years of the date of the accident.
-However, these deadlines can vary depending on the circumstances surround the situation.
+However, these deadlines can vary depending on the circumstances surrounding the situation.

 Contact Our Virginia Car Accident Attorneys for a Free Consultation

-Our attorneys represent injured victims involved in various types of Virginia car accident cases for over 30 years including:
+Our attorneys represent injured victims involved in various types of Virginia car accident cases for over 30 years including: collision accidents, rear-end accidents, texting and distracted driving accidents, drunk driving accidents, truck & tractor-trailer accidents, pedestrian accidents, bicycle accident, injuries caused by vehicle defects, motorcycle accidents, and wrongful death.

 Immediate investigation often makes the difference between winning and losing a car accident injury case.
 The Law Offices of Richard J. Serpe, P.C. conducts immediate investigations to identify crucial witnesses and preserve important evidence.
 Our attorneys and staff will immediately notify the insurance companies involved to protect you from abusive insurance company tactics.